Prescribing for Our Patients

 These pharmacies are open from 9 am -7 pm weekdays and offer a Rota for out of hours prescriptions

 Prescriptions can now be sent electronically to any pharmacy of your choosing.
-If you would like to use this service please request and complete a pharmacy nomination request available from reception and give it to the pharmacy of your choice.
+If you would like to use this service please request and complete a pharmacy nomination request and give it to the pharmacy of your choice.
 Please note we will NOT fax prescriptions to pharmacies.

 If you are on regular medication and require a prescription, please make your written request using the Practice tear off prescription request slip.
 Failure to do so may result in a delay processing your request.
 Please do not put your request in more the 1 week early unless you have a valid reason for doing so which should be clearly documented on the prescription request.
 Requests made too early without a valid reason will not be processed.